Good to know

 Because of its strong background in skateboarding and because of the shoe's heritage as a skate shoe, the Old Skool Vans Platform offers a secure fit with its durable suede and canvas upper.
 The eight eyelets and the lace-up closure reinforce an adjustable fit.

-Favored by the skateboarding community, the Vans Old Skool seeped into the streets as one of the wardrobe staples appreciated by different age ranges and walks of life.
+Favored by the skateboarding community, shoes from the Vans Old Skool line-up seeped into the streets as one of the wardrobe staples appreciated by different age ranges and walks of life.
 This rendition literally gets a lift with its platform sole.
 Its thickness is the right amount to make a statement but muted enough to wear daily.

-Because the Old Skool Platform from Vans has the same style as its readily identifiable OG, it bears the same versatility and carries the old school cool vibe.
+Because the Old Skool Platform from Vans has the same style as its readily identifiable OG, it bears the same versatility and carries the old-school cool vibe.
 Though the platform soles are highly associated with women, guys can also sport this model without losing their masculinity.
 Some of the recommended styling suggestions for men and women are as follows:

 Vans Old Skool Platform styling for men